-Fingerprint scan is a very widely used biometric technique and plays a key role in maintaining the privacy and security in various industries.
+Fingerprint scan is a very widely used biometric technique and plays a key role in maintaining privacy and security in various industries.
 Fingerprint biometrics has also been extremely helpful in the field of forensic science to identify criminals.
-In our example of big data project i.e. Aadhar, fingerprint biometric is used to store the information of each citizen by scanning their fingers and thumbs for future references.
+In our example of a large data project i.e. Aadhar, fingerprint biometrics is used to store the information of each citizen by scanning their fingers and thumbs for future reference.

-The fingerprint scanning process that is used in Aadhar big data project has two parts – enrollment and authentication.
-A common database is maintained in both these key processes.
+The fingerprint scanning process that is used in the Aadhar project has two parts – enrollment and authentication.
+A common database is maintained in both of these key processes.